tmyVvit/LeetCode/README.md

  > The second solution still have time limit exceeded when the grid dimension is up to 1,000,000,000.
 So it is have much to improve

+7. Maximum Average Subarray I
+ > An easy problem.
+Need to find the maximum average contiguous subarray of given length.
+And what I need to do is to traverse the array in order and store the sum max k-length subarray `maxTotal` and the sum of current k-length subarray `currentSum + nums[i] - nums[i-k]`.